chef/automate/components/docs-chef-io/content/automate/chef_automate_license.md

 1. [Contact us](https://www.chef.io/contact-us) to get a license.
 1. If you already have a license key, paste it in the popup box and check the I agree to the Terms and Service box.
 1. Select **Apply License**.

+## Chef Server under Automate License
+Chef Server when deployed with Automate will abide by the Automate license.
+The `chef-server-ctl` command will not work if the commercial/trial license is not applied to Automate or expired.
+In case of `knife` execution or `Infra Client` execution, the Chef Server will not respond if the Automate license is not applied or expired.